Will-Stahl/distributed_systems_projects/Project_2/Readme.md

 <img src="images/client_tests.png"  width="60%" height="60%">

 ## Running the Server tests

+Testing description details are at the bottom of the README file in the Design Doc section.

 NOTE: Make sure no other terminal windows are open in the `src` directory where any of the servers are running.
 Please make sure to close those terminal windows if they are open before executing the below tests, since it can cause the below tests to fail.